 Where work can genuinely be done from home, and the employer is willing to agree to that on a full-time basis, it is possible that the employee may wish to work from an overseas location.
 This gives rise to a number of issues for employers.

-Before allowing such a request, employers will need to consider a number of legal and tax issues, as well as the obvious practical factors.
+Before allowing such a request, employers will need to consider a number of legal and tax issues, as well as the obvious practical factors and is likely to need local advice.

 See our employment alert – (Working from) home thoughts from abroad.